Why Small Practices Face the Same HIPAA Exposure as Large Health Systems

 Workforce Training and Access Management (§164.308(a)(3) and §164.308(a)(4))

 All workforce members who interact with ePHI — including front desk staff, billing personnel, and clinical assistants — must receive security awareness training.
-The training must be documented, role-appropriate, and repeated when significant operational or threat environment changes occur.
+The training must be documented, role-appropriate, and repeated when significant operational changes or new threat categories emerge.
 Access authorization procedures must ensure that each user accesses only the ePHI necessary for their job function, consistent with HIPAA's minimum necessary standard.
-Generic annual video modules rarely satisfy OCR's expectation of meaningful, ongoing security education.
+Generic annual video modules completed without documentation rarely satisfy OCR's expectation of meaningful, ongoing security education.

 Contingency Planning (§164.308(a)(7))

 Your practice must have a documented contingency plan covering data backup, disaster recovery, emergency mode operations, and procedures for testing and revising those plans.
 Ransomware incidents — which routinely render ePHI inaccessible — have elevated this requirement from a formality to an operational necessity.
-See our guidance on building a cybersecurity incident response plan for a documentation framework that integrates with HIPAA contingency requirements.
+A well-structured cybersecurity incident response plan provides a documentation framework that integrates directly with HIPAA contingency requirements and prepares your team to make breach-or-not determinations quickly and accurately under pressure.

 Physical safeguards govern how your practice controls physical access to systems and media containing ePHI.
 OCR investigators consistently find violations in this area because small practices focus on digital security while overlooking the physical controls the regulation explicitly requires.